 Quotas.
 Operators can place limits on service instance counts.

 Enterprise customers are looking to Pivotal and Amazon Web Services for hybrid cloud options.
-The combination of Pivotal Cloud Foundry and the AWS Service Broker gives customers the best of both worlds—a modern application platform and easy access to a rich portfolio of AWS services.
+The combination of Pivotal Platform and the AWS Service Broker gives customers the best of both worlds—a modern application platform and easy access to a rich portfolio of AWS services.
 We’re excited to further our commitment to helping our shared customers on their cloud journey.

 Sandy Carter, Vice President, AWS Windows & Enterprise Workloads (VMware Cloud on AWS, SAP, IBM), Amazon Web Services, Inc.